m-mathilde34/m-mathilde34/README.md

 # <img src="https://github.com/m-mathilde34/m-mathilde34/assets/131172286/38f57570-2695-45e3-9f07-0fb6040a8999" width="75" height="75"> Hi, I'm Mathilde!

-✅ I am currently looking for a role as a software developer
+✅ I am currently looking for a role as a software/AI/ML developer

 Having just completed a Msc of Computer Science with the University of Bath, I am now looking for a role as a software developer.
 My dissertation involved the creation of a novel dataset, and I am particularly interested in Machine Learning as a way to protect and preserve our cultural heritage for future generations to enjoy.